biocore/DEICODE/README.md

 Soil and Human microbiome examples of use in biological data written by cameron martino

-for issues please contact cameronmartino at gmail dot com
+### email cameronmartino at gmail dot com for concerns or questions